 CPI supports consumer access to upholstered furniture that is designed to minimize the risk from residential fire hazards.
 This can be achieved through the development of a technically sound, effective national flammability standard that addresses the following concepts:

 - Test and evaluation procedures with appropriate ignition hazards relevant for upholstered furniture.

 - Requirements should be performance-based and relevant for upholstered furniture constructions intended for residential use.

 - Requirements should apply to all residential upholstered furniture, regardless of the materials used in construction.

 - Test procedures and performance criteria should be robust and practical for furniture components, models and finished furnishings.

 - Requirements should include appropriate labeling provisions for furniture (or covered items).

 To learn more about furnishings flammability and FPF, visit the Polyurethane Foam Association’s Website.

 Improving and Promoting Fire Safety

-- The use of fire and smoke detectors and fire suppressant systems; and
+- Proper use of fire and smoke detectors;